 There are several ways to avoid getting a niacin flush.

 The niacin flush can be avoided by taking any niacin-containing supplements with food.
 You can take it during the day with any meal.
-If you are very sensitive, you can take it before bed with a small snack so that any potential flushing reaction occurs when you are asleep.
-However, niacin found in B-complex supplements or multivitamins should typically not be taken before bed, as B vitamins are stimulating and can make it hard to sleep.
-(6)
+If you're sensitive to niacin, take it before bed with a small snack.
+This way, any flushing may happen while you sleep.

 If you are very sensitive to and still experience some flushing that you want to avoid, take niacin with an apple or applesauce.
-The pectin found in apples helps decrease the appearance of flushing but does not negate the protective effect of niacin.
-(7)
+The pectin found in apples helps decrease the appearance of flushing but does not negate the supportive effect of niacin.7 †

 If you are new to niacin, start at a lower dose.
 This helps your body adjust to it and can minimize flushing reactions.
 (6)